pezzah94/AGTGA/README.md

 ### Usage
 First, you need to define parameters for genetic algorithm in file conf.json (see Description for details).

-Start a program with make run.
+Start a program with:

+	make run